Selling supplemental information: Model

-where $\lambda(\cdot)$ denotes Lebesgue measure. \\ \\ For any $s \in \pi$, $\mu(s \mid \omega)$ denotes the conditional probability of receiving $s$ in state $\omega$, and $\mu(s)$ denotes the unconditional probability of receiving $s$.
-Let $\Pi$ denote the set of all signals.
-The definition is illustrated in Figure~\ref{signal}.
+Let $\Pi$ denote the set of all signals, and let $\overline{\pi} =\{(\omega,[0,1]) \mid \omega \in \Omega\}$ denote the fully revealing signal.
 Modeling information as in \cite{GentzkowKamenica2017} provides an algebraic structure over $\Pi$ that allows us to “add” signals and analyze their joint information content. \footnote{For more on the comparison of signals \cite{Brooks2024}.} It also captures how observations from one source correlate with observations from others. \footnote{Several studies on selling information represent information as Blackwell experiments \cite{bergemann18} or as market segmentations \cite{Yang2022}.
 These representations lack a convenient algebraic structure over the space of information structures and are therefore less suitable for the environment of this paper.}